DEINSTITUTIONALISATION: Why community living has been accepted as the appropriate model.

 3. Models of Deinstitutionalisation

-- GP’s have a pivotal role --> know the person and family and are in a position to organise all aspects of clinical care.
-Stabilised persons can be transferred to a GP for co-ordination of care focussed on counselling and support
+- GP’s have a pivotal role –> know the person and family and are in a position to organise all aspects of clinical care.
+Stabilised persons can be transferred to a GP for the co-ordination of care focussed on counselling and support.

 – People affected by psych illness more likely to co-operate when interventions are tailored to their needs and when family is given choice, receive sufficient information and low dose interventions are offered p.
 91